President & Chief Executive Officer

 Dave St. Peter was named the fourth president in Minnesota Twins history on November 26, 2002.
 St. Peter also assumed the Chief Executive Officer title on December 21, 2016 and continues to oversee the team’s day-to-day operations, strategic planning and interaction with Major League Baseball.

 At the league level, St. Peter serves as a Trustee on the MLB-MLBPA Player Pension Committee.
-In the community, St. Peter serves on the boards of the YMCA of the Twin Cities, NuLoop Partners and the University of North Dakota Alumni Association.
-He also serves on the National Advisory Council for Pitch In for Baseball & Softball.
+In the community, St. Peter co-chairs Minnesota Sports and Events.
+He also serves on the boards of the YMCA of the North, NuLoop Partners and the University of North Dakota Alumni Association & Foundation.

 St. Peter was born in Bismarck, North Dakota, and graduated from the University of North Dakota in 1989.
 Dave has three grown sons – Jack, Eric and Ben – and makes his home in Chanhassen, MN.